Retaining Wall Cost Guide: Average UK Prices 2026

 Raised Planting Beds

-Smaller retaining walls can be used to create raised planting beds, which can be a cost-effective landscaping option if you do not need full structural support across a large area.
+Smaller retaining walls can be used to create raised garden beds, which can be a cost-effective landscaping option if you do not need full structural support across a large area.

 Reinforced Slopes or Landscaping Terraces